-TickMill does offer clients negative balance protection, while AvaTrade does offer clients negative balance protection.
+TickMill does offer clients negative balance protection, while AvaTrade does not offer clients negative balance protection.

 We hope this TickMill Vs AvaTrade guide has helped you decide who is best to trade without of TickMill and AvaTrade.

-Firstly when you are looking to trade it is essential that you can guarantee that your money is in safe hands.
+Firstly when you are looking to trade it is essential that you can guarantee that your money is held in a segregated bank account with TickMill or AvaTrade.
 Therefore, please bear this in mind when you sign up with TickMill or AvaTrade.